GaetanoCausio/IBMWatsonPlayground/README.md

 More specific information over the IBM Watson Swift SDK can be found [here](watson_sdk)
 ## License

 This sample code is licensed under Apache 2.0.
-Full license text is available in [LICENSE](LICENSE).
+Full license text is available in [LICENSE][LICENSE].
 <BR /><BR />
 ***
 *A continuos learning path where passion is the drive.*